 Considering the current maritime DGNSS implementations, a user should expect that the real achievable position accuracy differs from the position accuracy estimated by the service provider.
 Main causes for this are local signal disturbances (multipath, interferences) besides spatial decorrelation effects and quality of used receivers.

+Integrity Aspects:

+Integrity monitoring within the GNSS Augmentation Service serves the quality control of used GNSS and provided DGNSS data.
+Tests performed in the GNSS signal domain and GNSS positions domain clarifies the current usability of GNSS for PVT determination as well as DGNSS service provision.
+The results of assessment can induce alarms indicating single satellite signals as “do not use” or complete DGNSS stations as “unhealthy”.
+Additional tests in the DGNSS signal domain and DGNSS position domain can only be performed by one or more integrity monitoring stations.
+In combination with integrity checks of the MF Transmission Service they evaluate the fulfillment of requirements on DGNSS service provision.
+In dependence on intra-system situations single GNSS/DGNSS signals or the complete service can be signed as “unusable” or “unmonitored”.

-Integrity Aspects:GNSS signal domain (GNSS SD)
+GNSS signal domain (GNSS SD)

 Integrity monitoring in the GNSS signal domain checks the availability and quality of GNSS data regarding their usability for DGNSS service provision as well as monitoring.
 The usability of single GNSS satellites and its signals for service provision can be assessed e.g. based on: